MindWorkAI/AI-Studio/README.md

 ## Planned Features
 Here's an exciting look at some of the features we're planning to add to MindWork AI Studio in future releases:
-- **More providers**: We plan to add support for additional LLM providers, such as Mistral and Google Gemini, giving you more options to choose from.
+- **More providers**: We plan to add support for additional LLM providers, such as Google Gemini, giving you more options to choose from.
-- **Persistent chats**: Your chats will be stored locally, allowing you to continue conversations at any time without starting from scratch.
-- **Local LLMs**: We aim to support local LLMs, enabling you to use options like LM Studio, `ollama`, or `llama.cpp` for a more private and self-contained experience.
 - **System prompts**: Integration of a system prompt library will allow you to control the behavior of the LLM with predefined prompts, ensuring consistency and efficiency.
 - **Text replacement for better privacy**: Define keywords that will be replaced in your chats before sending content to the provider, enhancing your privacy.
 - **Advanced interactions**: We're full of ideas for advanced interactions tailored for specific use cases, whether in a business context or for writers and other professionals.